 DGC(LEGAL) - EMPLOYEE RIGHTS AND PRIVILEGES: EMPLOYEE EXPRESSION AND USE OF COLLEGE FACILITIES

-Note: For information on student expression on campus, see FLA.
+Note: For additional legally referenced material relating to this subject matter, see DAA(LEGAL).
+For information on student expression on campus, see FLA.
 For information on community expression on campus, see GD.

 A governmental entity, including a college district, shall take no action respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the board for a redress of grievances.
 U.S. Const.
 Amend.
 I, XIV

 College district employees do not shed their constitutional rights to freedom of speech or expression at the schoolhouse gate.

 However, neither an employee nor anyone else has an absolute constitutional right to use all parts of a school building or its immediate environs for unlimited expressive purposes.
 When a public employee makes statements pursuant to the employee's official duties, the employee is not speaking as a citizen for First Amendment purposes, and the Constitution does not insulate the communications from employer discipline.